Krispy Kreme, GoPro and Beyond Meat surge as the latest meme stock revival rolls on

 Sugar rush

-Krispy Kreme jumped 25% on Wednesday, adding to its 26.7% gain a day earlier.
+Krispy Kreme rose 9% on Wednesday, adding to its 26.7% gain a day earlier.
 The company has seen several years of falling profits and revenue.
 Wall Street expects it to post a loss for 2025.
 During its last earnings update, the company pulled its financial forecast for the year as it reassesses its partnership with McDonald's.

 Shaky frame